 Much of Rosenberg’s talk focused on the sovereign credit risk of emerging markets (EM), because the accelerating flow of net private capital into EM from 1980-2014 has been unprecedented.
 Investors have shown “a major surge” in capital invested in EM over the last decade, he said.
 (See graph.)

 Growth of investment in a country is predictable.
-Rosenberg enumerated 13 key drivers of international investment in EM, beginning with low government debt/GDP ratios, and strong GDP growth relative to G-10 growth.
+Rosenberg enumerated 13 key drivers of international investment in EM, beginning with low government debt/GDP ratios, and strong gross domestic product (GDP) growth relative to G-10 growth.

 Over the past two hundred years, 107 countries have defaulted, he said.
 There were four intervals of “global defaults”: 1820s, 1870s, 1930s, and the 1980s Latin American debt crisis.
 In response to an audience question, he agreed there are a variety of ways to define default: missing payments on interest or principal, inability to pay long-term or short-term debt.
 The common element of all of these is that there was full or partial repudiation of what a country owes, followed by restructuring of its financial commitments.